httpoxy/httpoxy-org/index.md

 * Go code *must be deployed under CGI to be vulnerable*.
 Usually, that'll mean the vulnerable code uses the `net/http/cgi` package.
-  * This is not considered a usual way of deploying Go to serve HTTP, so this will probably be a much rarer case of the vulnerability than PHP applications.
+  * As with Python, this is not considered a usual way of deploying Go to serve webapps, so this vulnerability should be relatively rare.
   * Go's `fcgi` package, by comparison, doesn't set actual environment variables (and uses a goroutine to handle requests instead of PHP's entire process) it is *not* vulnerable
 * Vulnerable versions of `net/http` will trust and use `HTTP_PROXY` for outgoing requests, without checking